eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 Union and intersection types are occasionally useful as a convenience in ordinary code.
 More importantly, they help make things that are complex and magical in other languages (especially generic type argument inference) simple and straightforward in Ceylon.
-For example, consider the following
+For example, consider the following:
-sequences:

 <!-- try-post: